 Eligibility – legal residents from rural areas of Massachusetts who are enrolled full-time in a public institution of higher education within the Commonwealth of Massachusetts and can demonstrate financial need.

 Eligibility – permanent residents enrolled in either 10th or 11th grade who demonstrate severe personal or family related difficulties or have overcome a personal hardship.
 Students must be nominated by a school or qualified community agency or organization.
 Minimum 2.5 GPA required for consideration.

 Awards – may receive up to 50 percent of their calculated need; amounts vary and are based on educational cost, including tuition, room, board, required fees, books and transportation.

 For application and information contact the high school counselor or OSFA.

 The Early Childhood Educators Scholarship

 Eligibility – legal residents who are currently employed for at least 6 months as early childhood educators or licensed family care providers who enroll in an associate, bachelor, or master’s degree program in Early Childhood Education or related programs (i.e., elementary education, psychology, sociology) at an eligible Massachusetts public or private college or university.

 Awards – maximum of $2,250 per semester at community colleges; $3,600 per semester at public state colleges; $4,500 per semester at public or private universities.
 The recipient agrees to continue employment as an early childhood educator or childcare provider in Massachusetts upon completing the degree requirements, or repay funds.

 High Demand Scholarship

-Eligibility – community college students who are pursuing a STEM (Science, Technology, Engineering, Math) degree.
+Eligibility – legal resident of Massachusetts students who are pursuing a STEM (Science, Technology, Engineering, Math) degree.